cslamar/cslamar.github.io/content/articles/midi-mixer-part-2/index.md

 ### JavaScript Automation

 The code here simply uses JavaScript to get the variable from KeyboardMaestro, and map the value from 0-127 to 0-100.
-This is needed becuase the volume value in SoundStage is a percentage between 0 and 100.
+This is needed becuase the volume value in SoundSource is a percentage between 0 and 100.
 JavaScript was used here due to the fact that Keyboard Maestro has a builtin JavaScript engine and libraries.

 ## Links